 Professor Michael Gilding

-Professor Michael Gilding is Executive Dean of the Faculty of Business and Law at Swinburne University of Technology in Melbourne, Australia.
+Professor Michael Gilding is Pro Vice-Chancellor of the Faculty of Business and Law at Swinburne University of Technology in Melbourne Australia.
 The Faculty includes Swinburne Business School, Swinburne Law School, the Centre for Transformative Innovation and the Centre for Social Impact Swinburne.
 Michael is an economic sociologist who specialises in innovation and networks, families and business, and the interface between economic and social behaviour.

 He has written three books, and more than 40 journal articles and book chapters.
 His research has attracted more than $3 million in National Competitive Grants, including partnerships with Boeing, CSIRO, Pitcher Partners and AusBiotech.